animal, sharks, aquarium

 Their natural behavior is for them to come to the shore at night to rest.
 Although they can be found in the bay, they tend to be concentrated in 2 different areas: El Salado State Park, a natural mangrove reserve near Marina Vallarta, and El Cora, a crocodile sanctuary.

 El Estero is a national protected area of mangroves and marshes, and it is the only urban estuary in Latin America.
 Its connection to the ocean is permanent, through a channel approximately 20 meters wide, 3 meters deep, and 2 kilometers long that ends at the port harbor.
 There are almost 99 species of birds, 10 mammals, and 29 amphibians/reptiles.
-It is a great

 The local American Crocodile species is not as aggressive as the Floridan Aligator, which has quite a reputation of attacking people.
 A recent crocodile attack in Puerto Vallarta was in July 2021 when a river crocodile attacked an 18-year-old guest at the Marriott Puerto Vallarta, shortly before going on a nighttime swim.
 Fortunately, she managed to escape and made a full recovery.
 Just for some perspective, the Marriot is relatively close to the Ameca River outlet and 2 km from a croc viewing area.
 Crocodiles also normally hunt at night and prefer limited moonlight.